 Then from 2017 to 2019 this second half year strength returned.
 With NZD gold finishing each year higher than it was in July.
 Similar to what occurred from 2007 to 2012.
 Again 2020 saw a sharp surge in the first half of the year, so again not surprisingly gold backed off in the second half.

-But overall the gold seasonality in NZD gold looks pretty strong too.
-With the numbers saying gold is more likely to rise from mid year to end of year.
+So overall the gold seasonality in NZD gold looks pretty strong too.
+With the numbers saying gold is almost 3 times more likely to rise from mid year to end of year, than to fall.

 What About Silver Seasonality for Silver in NZ Dollars?

-Recent history is in the opposite direction with silver falling in the 2nd half of the year for 6 of the last 10 years.
+Recent history is in evenly split, with silver falling in the 2nd half of the year for 5 of the last 10 years.

-Interestingly, in only 11 out of the last 18 years did silver head in the same direction as gold in the 2nd half of the year.
+Interestingly, in 12 out of the last 19 years did silver head in the same direction as gold in the 2nd half of the year.
 The other point of note is that the steepness of the green up arrows is often sharper in silver.
 Indicating silver not surprisingly rises faster than gold.

-However unlike 2014 to 2016, this year silver has not started the year off with a sharp rise in the silver price.
-Currently NZD silver is up just slightly from the start of 2023.
+Like 2014 to 2016, this year silver has started the year off with a sharp rise in the silver price.
+Currently NZD silver is up sharply from the start of 2023.

 Buying Opportunity for Gold and Silver Approaching?

-Gold in NZ dollars remains over $100 below the March high.
-It has dipped down below the 50 day moving average.
+Gold in NZ dollars remains almost $300 below the April highs.
+It has dipped down below the 50 day moving average and into the shaded support area from where it gapped higher in late March.
 Any further drop down from current levels looks like being a good buying opportunity.

-These corrections means we are likely entering good buying zones for gold and silver here.
-Combine this with the 2nd half of the year seasonality, along with poor sentiment towards gold and silver, and this potentially adds even more weight to the idea of now being a great time to buy gold and silver.
+These corrections mean we are likely entering good buying zones for gold and silver here.
+Combine this with the 2nd half of the year seasonality, along with not very positive sentiment towards gold and silver (despite their recent run ups) and this potentially adds even more weight to the idea of now being a great time to buy gold and silver.

 If you’d like a buy gold or buy silver head over to our online bullion shop.
 Or simply give us a call on 0800 888 465 (+64 9 281 3898 outside NZ).
 We’re always happy to have a chat about precious metals markets.